BillyBlaze/OctoPrint-TouchUI/README.md

-# OctoPrint-TouchUI 0.0.1 Beta
+# OctoPrint-TouchUI 0.0.1 (beta)
 This plugin will transform the OctoPrint layout into a Mobile/TFT friendly layout.
 With larger buttons and a responsive layout down to the smallest resolution possible.
 It will mimick pointer events as touch, so you can hook up those touchscreens.
 It also supports a virtual keyboard.

 All these options are set clientside, so we won't interfere with other clients.
 All settings are stored in a delicious cookie for up to a year.

-You can find the TouchUI settings in the `User settings` modal under `Plugins > TouchUI`.
+You can find the TouchUI settings in the `User settings` modal under `TouchUI`.
 Remember they're stored on your device, so if you login with your desktop computer you won't get the touch interface.

 ![TouchUI Interface](https://billyblaze.github.io/OctoPrint-TouchUI/images/touchui.gif)